rohnu/NiFi-Splunk-to-Iceberg/README.md

 # NiFi-Splunk-to-Iceberg

+> "This solution validates Cloudera’s native capability to replace tools like Cribl using open, flexible pipelines with NiFi + Iceberg."

 ## 📊 A Scalable Alternative to Cribl for Splunk Data Export

 Apache NiFi-based pipeline for extracting logs from Splunk, transforming them, and storing them in Apache Iceberg tables for analytics.
 Built and validated on Cloudera Data Platform (CDP).